Yewande Komolafe: Early life

 Komolafe was born in Berlin, and German was her first language.
 She moved to Lagos, Nigeria with her parents when she was less than two years old.
 At the age of 16, she moved to the United States for studies.
 Komolafe graduated from the University of Maryland Baltimore County with a degree in psychology and biology.
 She earned a culinary degree from Baltimore International College where she did both pastries and culinary arts.

-While she was in culinary arts school, an administrative mistake that was not her fault led to the deletion of her school record which caused her to lose her student status.
+According to Komolafe, while she was in culinary arts school, an administrative error led to the deletion of her school record which caused her to lose her student status.
 Komolafe opted to remain in the United States, even though she was undocumented.
 She was not able to leave the country for twenty years because she would not be allowed to return.
-Komolafe talked about this experience in a 2017 article where she advocates for ways to improve conditions for workers in the restaurant industry.
+Komolafe wrote about ways to improve conditions for workers in the restaurant industry.
 As of 2018, Komolafe had received her green card and was able to go to Nigeria with her husband Mark.

 Komolafe is the fourth generation of women in her family who have made a career out of food, and Komolafe grew up knowing she wanted to be involved in food.
 Her mother is a food scientist who developed foods for Cadbury and presented dinner menus each night when she gathered the family to eat by ringing a cow bell.